US construction spending up slight 0.1% in August

 U.S. construction spending edged up a disappointing 0.1% in August as continued weakness in nonresidential construction offset the best gain in home building in nine months.

-The Commerce Department says the latest figure marked the fourth month of lackluster results, including declines in May and June and a flat reading in July.
+The latest figure marked the fourth month of lackluster results, including declines in May and June and a flat reading in July, the Commerce Department reported Tuesday.
 Construction in April had risen 0.6%.

 Home construction, which has been in the doldrums for much of this year, was up 0.9% in August.
 It was the best showing since a 3.2% surge last November.
 Nonresidential construction declined 1% as spending on schools, hospitals and hotels were all down.